Last Updated on 9 July, 2021 by Veronica

 The Wall of St Malo

-This castle was built by the Dukes of Brittany in 1424.
+The Dukes of Brittany, in 1424, built this castle.
 The castle towers were built at different times; the best known is the Quic-en-Grogne tower which is different and higher than the other three and was commanded to be built by Anne of Brittany.

 From St. Thomas’ Gate to Bidouane Tower